Remo-lilnonbinary/tributo/README.md

     end

     FLK["FLock API Platform<br/>qwen3-30b"]
-    FKIT["FLocKit<br/>real federated LoRA, offline"]
+    FKIT["FLocKit<br/>federated LoRA artifact"]
     LIVE["LiveKit + Deepgram + ElevenLabs"]

     APP -->|"REST + SSE"| BE
     GOV -->|"REST"| BE
-    APP -.->|"WebRTC audio, optional"| LIVE
+    APP -.->|"WebRTC audio"| LIVE
     LIVE -->|"LLM step"| FLK
     AGN --> RET
     AGN --> FCT
     AGN -->|"plan + compose"| FLK
-    FED -.->|"heavier artifact"| FKIT
+    FED -.->|"toolkit artifact"| FKIT
     VOX --> LIVE
 ```

 - **Citizen app at `/`** is voice and visual.
 It is the dominant way a citizen talks to the
   platform.
 - **Institution console at `/gov.html`** is a dashboard.
 It is how councils, Citizens Advice,
-  advisers, and eventually HMRC operate, collaborate, and oversee the service.
-Citizens never see
+  advisers, and public-sector teams operate, collaborate, and oversee the service.
+Citizens never
-  it.
+  see it.

-Both are throwaway reference mocks.
-The production front end is rebuilt in Lovable against the same
+Both surfaces consume the same API, so the demo experience and the production front end share one
-API.
+backend contract.

 ## User flow: the citizen side